🔗 Master Your Technology, Don’t Be a Slave to It

 Need a break for notifications?

-Research from Microsoft has shown that the average human attention span has diminished by one-third since the turn of the century, from 12 seconds down to just eight in 2013.
-Troubling statistics such as this suggest that, far from being a benign addition to our lives, excessive device use can hamper productivity.
+Research from Microsoft indicates that the average human attention span has dramatically shrunk by one-third since the turn of the century, dropping from $12$ seconds to just eight seconds in 2013.
+Troubling statistics like this suggest that far from being benign additions to our lives, excessive device use can severely hamper productivity.

 Your IT solution can help with staying focused.

-Should the relentless onslaught of notifications reach crisis levels, sometimes the best solution is to unplug and enjoy some time away from your workstation.
-Research has proven time and again the value of taking a break in the workday – ducking away from your computer screen for even just a couple of minutes can be hugely beneficial.
+If the relentless onslaught of notifications becomes overwhelming, sometimes the best solution is to unplug and step away from your workstation.
+Research repeatedly proves the value of taking breaks during the workday.

 If you’re after equipment to help your office stay productive – anything from better mobile IT integration to Mac rental – talk to the team at Imagetext Integrated Solutions today.